 Day 6: Farm-to-Table and Pienza

 Today we'll visit the neighboring hill town of Pienza and take a short, scenic walk along the town wall before venturing underground to find a unique piece of Etruscan history.
-After some free time in town to enjoy a tasty gelato, we'll head to a nearby working family farm and learn how Tuscany's proud agricultural traditions are kept alive.
-We'll see and sample how the family makes their own wine and olive oil.
+After some free time in town to enjoy a tasty gelato, we'll head to a nearby working family farm to learn how Tuscany's proud agricultural traditions are kept alive and sample the family's wine and olive oil.
 As evening approaches we'll gather back at our villa for a fun and informative cooking class, where we'll learn time-tested pasta-making techniques.
 We'll enjoy the labors of our culinary creations over a lovely dinner together.
-Bus: 1 hour.
-Walking: moderate.

 Day 7: Hill Towns and Via Cava

 Today our guide and driver will take us along a less-traveled route through "back door" Tuscany — stopping to wander through timeless hill towns with pristine views.
 At the "Little Jerusalem" village of Pitigliano, a resident will treat us to a history lesson that reveals how its nickname came to be, and we'll walk one of Tuscany's Cave Roads, pondering the mystery of these ancient passageways.
 Rest assured, we'll return to our countryside villa with plenty of time to kick back and relax before dinner on your own.

 Day 8: Maremma's Old West

 This morning we'll say goodbye to the rolling hills of the Val d'Orcia and head even further off the beaten path, into the ranching region of the Maremma.
-On the way we'll see and learn about the area's rich volcanic soil, tuff stone formations, and ancient Etruscan legacy.
 For lunch we'll mosey on over to a working cattle ranch for some tasty Tuscan BBQ and see how modern-day cowboys and their horses keep Maremma's "old west" traditions alive.
 Then we'll hop aboard a Mediterranean ferry to set sail for a very different kind of destination: the sparkling island of Elba.
-Sleep on Elba (2 nights).
-Bus: 3½ hours.
-Boat: 1 hour.
-Walking: strenuous.

 Day 9: Napoleon's Island of Elba